 - Remove from the baking sheet and cool on a rack.

 Note: This recipe makes about 48-50 cookies.
 These butter-less cookies are light and pretty healthy, and they are rich in nuts and dried fruits.
 Some recipes also call for candied orange peel, another good flavor for this time of year, so feel free to throw in a handful if you wish.
-This “dead man’s bread” is best eaten fresh, although the cookies keep well for several days, too. -Paola
+This “dead man’s bread” is best eaten fresh, although the cookies keep well for several days, too.
+In case you cannot find Senera vermouth, you can substitute with Vin Santo. -Paola